bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

     https://staking.bluzelle.com/

-    iii) Create 2 separate new BNT mnemonics for our MAIN NET, and store and secure these BNT mnemonics securely. **If you lose these mnemonics, you will lose ALL your funds.** Bluzelle is not responsible and there is no policy to "refund" anything.
+    iii) Create a new BNT mnemonic for our MAIN NET, and store and secure this BNT mnemonic securely. **If you lose this mnemonic, you will lose ALL your funds.** Bluzelle is not responsible and there is no policy to "refund" anything.
 Note that this web wallet is **100% client side**.
 Your BNT mnemonics are generated on the local browser only and is never transmitted over the network.
 You are 100% responsible for storing and securing these mnemonics.

-    iv) Add new local keypairs for the account that will be the operator for the validator on this node:
+    iv) Add a new local UNIQUE keypair on EVERY node (validators and sentries):

     ```text
-    blzcli keys add oracle --recover (only on a validator node, do not add on a sentry)
     blzcli keys add nft --recover
     ```